bernhardmgruber/bernhardmgruber.github.io/_posts/2023-11-22-soa-mdspan.md

 # Another case for reflection

 I want to end this article with a wish.
-We desparately need proper reflection in C++.
+We desperately need proper reflection in C++.
 Fortunately, [P2996](https://wg21.link/p2996r0) just dropped last month, just in time for the 2023 WG21 fall meeting in Kona.
 Even better: it was unanimously approved there by SG7, the study group for reflection,